486DX2-boomer/spb-tagmaker/readme.md

 ## The Tags

 Handgun tags are 2x3.
 Long gun tags are 3x5.
 There are 10 handgun tags per 8.5x11 page and 3 long gun tags per 8.5x11 page.
 The font on the tags is Franklin Gothic Medium.
-The SPB logo is in the top left and the manufacturer logo is on the top right, with an orangish-red separator bar between the price and the model and caliber.
-The hex value of the color of the separator bar is #D4582A.
-The separator bar is 2 pt in thickness.
+The SPB logo is in the top left and the manufacturer logo is on the top right, with an orangish-red separator bar between the price and the model and caliber.The separator bar color is RGB(212, 87, 42).
+The separator bar is 2.5 pt in thickness.

 Font sizes adjust dynamically based on the amount of characters in a field, so most common calibers, prices, and model names will fit on the tag.
 Only the longest entries will start to spill over (for example, *M&P Shield 380 EZ Performance Center* will be printed in a smaller font size than *1911A1*, and if the model name is long enough it can indeed spill over in to the caliber field.)